konimarti/aoc-tricks/README.md

 ### Least Common Multiples (LCM) to synchronize different cycles

-If we need to find a common point in time or space where two or more cycles are synchronized and we know their cycle time (i.e. when the repeat again), we can use the LCM of their cycle times.
+To find a common point in time or space where two or more cycles are synchronized, we calculate the LCM of their cycle times.

 The LCM can be calculated from the greatest common divisor (GCD) as follows: